MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 - In a sequence, a sales manager creates activities and applies them to the record according to business requirements.
 The activities in the sequence are displayed in the **Up next** widget.

-- For manual tasks, you or a sales manager can create a task on the timeline<!--Should this be "work list"?-->.
+- For manual tasks, you or a sales manager can create a task on the timeline.
 The task is displayed in the **Up next** widget as an activity, depending on its due time.
 This activity is available to you and other sellers who have access to the record.

 The following image shows an example of the **Up next** widget.